lvlvllvlvllvlvl/RePoE/RePoE/docs/mods.md

   `stats.json` and converted to text with `stat_translations.json`.
 - `grants_effects`: Active gem and support gem like effects this mod gives.
-  The two fields (`granted_effect_id` and `level`) identify a single row in `GrantedEffectsPerLevel.dat`.
+  The two fields (`granted_effect_id` and `level`) identify a single row in `GrantedEffectsPerLevel.dat64`.
 These can be resolved with `gems.json`:
   `granted_effect_id` is a key in the root dictionary and `level` is a key in the `per_level` object of the object for `granted_effect_id`.